shadowbq/snorby_suite/INSTALL.rvm.md

 # Snorby Suite

-## Installation for rvm with ruby 1.9.2 and a nonconflicting custom gemset for user 'johnsmith'
+## Installation for rvm with ruby 1.9.2 and a non-conflicting custom gemset for user 'johnsmith'

 Download and run the RVM installation script Installing the latest release version in git: